 Political micro-targeting is a strategy political campaigners use to reach all the people they want to persuade.

-New technology has been introduced in political campaigns called micro-targeting.
+A new technology called micro-targeting has been introduced in political campaigns.

 Privacy and Data Protection Rules for Political Micro-Targeting